Young parents and their child celebrating a successful Labour Day road trip to a Queensland beach

 Cheap places to go this Labour Day in Queensland

 So you’ve got your bags packed, your work phone on mute, and your top button undone: it’s holiday time.
 But what destination are you plugging in to the GPS?
-We’ve got some options for wherever you are around the state, and whatever kind of holiday you’re looking for!
+If you’re after some inspiration, we’ve rounded up some budget-friendly destinations for your Labour Day long weekend to suit wherever you are around the state and whatever kind of holiday you’re looking for!

 Where to go near Brisbane

-There’s plenty to see and do around Brisbane itself if you want to stick closer to home!
-Check out QAGOMA and explore projects from over 30 countries at the Asia Pacific Triennial, or head down to the Howard Smith Wharves for a pub crawl along the river.
+There’s plenty to see and do around Brisbane itself if you want to stick closer to home.
+You’ll also find plenty of free things to do in Brisbane if you’re trying to keep costs down over the long weekend.
+Check out QAGOMA for thought-provoking exhibitions or head down to the Howard Smith Wharves for a pub crawl along the river.
 But if you want to escape the big city, there are plenty of places to explore nearby.

 Minjerribah (North Stradbroke Island)